thatumi/Moonlander-Copy/README.md

 https://github.com/thatumi/Prog-1-Hazi---Moonlander-/assets/49487499/e40015c0-50f5-4d25-9e44-2f8140743f2f

-A Moonlander clone submitted as homework for Fundamentals of Programming 1.
+A Moonlander clone submitted as homework for Basics of Programming 1.

 SDL 2 is required for the program to run.